tqtcse/Multi-Layer-Perceptrons-MLPs-/README.md

 ## Introduction

-This project aims to develop data structures and utilize them to create applications focused on neural networks and deep learning.
-The project is divided into three main phases, each building upon the previous one to ensure continuity and integration.
+This project is dedicated to creating and utilizing data structures to build applications focused on neural networks and deep learning.
+The development process is divided into three sequential phases, each enhancing the functionality and ensuring a cohesive integration of components.

-## Objectives and Tasks
+## Objectives

 ### Phase 1: List Data Structures and Multi-Layer Perceptron (MLP)
-- **Develop List Data Structures**: Implement array-based and linked list data structures (XArrayList and DLinkedList).
+- **Develop List Data Structures**: Design array-based and linked list implementations (XArrayList and DLinkedList).
-- **Utilize xtensor Library**: Perform various tasks on multi-dimensional arrays (tensors) using the xtensor library.
+- **Utilize xtensor Library**: Perform tensor operations on multi-dimensional arrays with the xtensor library.
-- **Build MLP Library**: Create a library of classes to help users develop and use multi-layer perceptron (MLP) neural networks.
+- **Build MLP Library**: Develop a library of classes to construct and manage multi-layer perceptron neural networks.

-### Phase 2: Hash-Table and Heap Data Structures
+### Phase 2: Hash Tables and Heaps
-- **Develop Hash-Table and Heap**: Implement hash-table and heap data structures (XHashMap and Heap).
+- **Develop Hash-Table and Heap**: Implement hash tables and heaps (XHashMap and Heap) for efficient data management.
-- **Support Neural Network Training**: Use these data structures to facilitate the training of neural networks.
+- **Support Neural Network Training**: Use these structures to support and improve training processes.

-### Phase 3: Graph Data Structures and Computational Graphs
+### Phase 3: Graphs and Computational Graphs
-- **Develop Graph Data Structures**: Implement directed graph data structures and algorithms.
+- **Develop Graph Data Structures**: Implement directed graph data structures and algorithms for data modeling.
-- **Build Computational Graph Library**: Use graph data structures to create a computational graph library for deep learning applications.
+- **Build Computational Graph Library**: Create a library to handle computational graphs, supporting advanced deep learning workflows.

 ## Methodology